frees-io/freestyle/docs/src/main/tut/docs/algebras.md

 }
 ```

-This is equivalent to the manual encoding
+This is similar to the simplified manual encoding below.

 ```tut:silent
 import cats.free.{Free, Inject}